- Endpoint ID

 - Solution cluster

 This page is for new Kaa users.
-It describes main entities and principles used in Kaa development.
+It describes main Kaa entities and concepts.

 In Kaa lingo, endpoints (EP) represent the things element of the IoT equation.
 An endpoint is any terminal device that you want to manage with the Kaa platform.
 An endpoint can either be a physical device or a software emulation thereof.